Things Weren't Always Like This

 ALIJA (IBBY) Standout Book / Mention "Publishing concept", Venezuela Book Bank / Selection The White Ravens (Germany)

-Things haven't existed forever, and they haven't always been the way we know them now.
+Things haven't existed forever, and they haven't always been the way we know them to be now.
 This series looks at what lies behind each thing: people of flesh and blood, years of work, successes, failures, dreams, frustrations and even strokes of luck.
-An original and funny look at the history of objects and technology, ideal for enjoying with all the family.
+An original and funny perspective of the history of objects and technology.
+This series is ideal for enjoying with the whole family.

 This series has 5 titles:

-<Movies Weren't Always Like This>: In the history of the movies there is an abundance of creative people, dreams, customs, ways of life, technological progress...
-From the first public screening in France to the arrival of television in homes, a large part of the 20th century is told through the movies, its characters and its creators.
+<Movies Weren't Always Like This>: In the history of movies, there is an abundance of creative people, dreams, customs, ways of life and technological progress.
+From the first public screening in France to the arrival of television in homes, a large part of the 20th century is told through movies, its characters and its creators.

-<School Wasn't Always Like This>: An entertaining trip through the history of education, harking back to the times when school was a privilege for a few, children wore donkeys' ears, women weren't allowed to teach, left-handers had to write right-handed and there was no playtime.
+<School Wasn't Always Like This>: An entertaining trip through the history of education, looking back at the times when school was a privilege for few, children wore donkeys' ears, women weren't allowed to teach, left-handers had to write right-handed and when there was no playtime.
 A sideways glance at history, promoting group identity and respect for diversity.

-<Medicine Wasn't Always Like This>: An interesting look at the history of medicine, recreating the moments when doctors were sorcerers, operations were done without anaesthesia, surgeons weren't doctors but hairdressers and people died of illnesses that are easily curable today.
-History told through the scientific discoveries and advances that made medicine what it is today.
+<Medicine Wasn't Always Like This>: An interesting look at the history of medicine, recreating the moments when doctors were sorcerers, operations were done without anaesthesia, surgeons weren't doctors and why hairdressers and people died of illnesses that are easily curable today.
+History is told through the scientific discoveries and advances that made medicine what it is today.